zoldar/om-with-tests-template/README.md

 ### Problems

-Currently, source maps are disabled for development build per default, because they slow down intial and incremental rebuilds considerably - by several seconds.
-Also, the version of Clojurescript is 2234 - it is the newest one possible which doesn't cause a weird analyzer error to be thrown during build process.
+Currently, source maps are disabled for development build, because they slow down intial and incremental rebuilds considerably - by several seconds.

 ## License